gontainer/gontainer/docs/DECORATORS.md

     arguments: ["@logger"]
 ```

-A decorator must have at least two arguments.
-The first one is always the name of the service that is being decorated.
+A decorator must have at least one argument.
+The first one is always an instance of `container.DecoratorPayload`,
-The second one is always the service.
+tt holds the information about the used tag, the service name, and the created service we aim to decorate.
 More arguments can be passed using `arguments`.

 ```go
 // Middleware